 A multi-use connecting trail, the Panorama Trail, would be developed to facilitate safe and efficient movement by visitors between activities and activity areas and establish a link to Heavenly Village and surrounding public lands.
 Interpretive opportunities would be incorporated along the trail.
 Construction would be consistent with Forest Service trail standards for this type of use.
 The Panorama Trail would be approximately 8.1 miles (42,600 feet) long, of which, approximately 6 miles would be located in the Tahoe Basin.
 See Figure 2-5 for the full route of this trail.

-One segment of the Panorama Trail (approximately 1.2 miles) would connect the East Peak Mountain Bike Park to the existing Tahoe Rim Trail.
-This trail segment would begin at the bottom of the East Peak Zipline Tour and would connect to the existing Tahoe Rim Trail near the top of the existing Mott Canyon maintenance road.
+One segment of the Panorama Trail (approximately 1.2 miles) would connect the East Peak Mountain Bike Park to the existing Tahoe Rim Trail (to the east of the Galaxy lift alignment) and allow for an improvement to the existing Tahoe Rim Trail (TRT) between the Galaxy and Mott Canyon ski lifts.
+This trail-segment of the Panorama Trail would begin at the bottom of the East Peak Zipline Tour and would connect to the existing Tahoe Rim Trail near the top of the existing Mott Canyon maintenance road.
 The trail would be 2-3 feet wide.
-The trail is located outside of the Lake Tahoe Basin.
-Construction of this trail would provide new access to the existing Tahoe Rim Trail and allow for the removal of approximately 1,100 linear feet of existing trail that would no longer be needed.
+The trailand is located outside of the Lake Tahoe Basin.
+Construction of this trail would provide new access to the existing Tahoe Rim Trail and would_allow for the removal of approximately 1,100 linear feet of existing trail that would no longer be neededfollows an existing on mountain roadway.
+The segment of new trail constructed east of the existing TRT would be managed consistent with the TRT Management Plan.